-- Log Backup Retention Period Log retention is defined separately from its associated database.
+- Log Backup Retention Period: Log retention is defined separately from its associated database.
 Having separate retention rates allows you to maintain enough log information to cover all Snapshot and Dedup versions of a database.
-The log retention period is a mandatory setting. - Log Staging Disk Size Growth Defines the percent at which to automatically grow the staging VDisk on which the logs reside.
-This setting is from 5 to 100 percent (default is 50%). - Estimated Change Rate Defines the daily change (in percent), which allows the Actifio Appliance to better calculate the size of the staging disk needed to hold logs.
-This setting is from 0 to 100 (default is 10%). - Compress Database Log Backup Instructs the source database to compress its logs before capture by the Actifio Appliance.
+The log retention period is a mandatory setting. - Log Staging Disk Size Growth: Defines the percent at which to automatically grow the staging VDisk on which the logs reside. - Estimated Change Rate: Defines the daily change (%), which allows the Actifio Appliance to better calculate the size of the staging disk needed to hold logs. - Compress Database Log Backup: Instructs the source database to compress its logs before capture on the Actifio Appliance.
 The database server performs log compression during log backup (default is Enabled).